-We appreciate your understanding in the matter and thank you for your continued support of the Knit Your Bit program.
+We appreciate your patience and understanding in the matter and thank you for your continued support of the Knit Your Bit program.

 For the most up-to-date information on The National WWII Museum’s response to COVID-19, click here.